StateFromJakeFarm/SC18Problems/problems/StoreLines/problem.md

 ## Output Format

-Print __*K*__ integers seperated by spaces.
+Print __*K*__ integers separated by spaces.
 Each integer represents the position that a person was in from the original line, and they should be printed in the order the customers leave in.

 ## Sample Input